kennethchu-statcan/covid19/303-occupancy-ottawa/README.md

 *   __serial-interval.csv__

-    This CSV file contains the assumed (discrete) *serial interval distribution* used by the model of Flaxman et al.
+    This CSV file contains the assumed (discretized to the day) *serial interval distribution* used by the model of Flaxman et al.
     For a given new infection caused by a given existing infected individual, the serial interval distribution gives the probability that the new infection occurs on the *t*-th day